dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

       something that lasts. this results when there is leadership that exerts magnetism over the people, fomenting the emergence of fealty towards the new leaders.

+> "And there is nothing wastes so rapidly as liberality, for even
+> whilst you exercise it you lose the power to do so. and so become
+> either poor or despised, or else, in avoiding poverty, rapacious and
+> hated.
+And a prince should guard himself, above all things, against
+> being despised and hated; and liberality leads you to
+> both.
+Therefore it is wiser to have a repuation for meanness which
+> brings reproach without hatred, than to be compelled through seeking
+> a reputation for liberality to incur a name for rapacity which
+> begets reproach with hatred." -- Machiavelli, The Prince (XVI)

+> "Therefore a prince, so long as he keeps his subjects united and
+> loyal, ought not to mind the reproach of cruelty; because with a few
+> examples he will be more merciful than those who, through too much
+> mercy, allow disorders to arise, from which follow murders or
+> robberies; for these are wont to injure the whole people, whilst
+> those executions which originate with a prince offend the individual
+> only." -- Machiavelli, The Prince (XVII)

+#### On Factionalization in Peace & War

+> "... because these factions will never be permitted in a vigorous
+> principality; such methods for enabling one the more easily to
+> manage subjects are only useful in times of peace, but if war compes
+> this policy proves fallacious" -- Machiavelli, The Prince (XX)

+#### On The Sourcing of Energy for the Sustainance of Power

+> "The prince who has more to fear from the people than from
+> foreigners ought to build fortresses, but he who has more to fear
+> from foreigners than from the people ought to leave them alone."

+- when being invaded, that force's energies must be sustained by supplies, commerce and money. fortresses, then, make this easier for a foreign invasion force. if they think they can take them, then they will plan to. thus, leave them alone and plan on destroying them when the time comes. your own people's energies are sourced locally however, so if your ability to fund and feed your people's needs to fight can be secured, then by denying your enemies a safe place to reside and to stage supplies, you exaggerate an assymetric logistic advantage against them. also, by sustaining the existing fortresses and destroying all but one or two, you can force the enemies concentration of forces to your advantage in a manner such that the details of this are in your control. from there on, you can encourage the selection of locations of future battles, on home terrain of your own choosing. the enemy, if they wish to sustain their projection of force onto foreign soil, will need to invest time and energy building their own fortresses. you should select to retain fortresses such that it compels the enemy to always approach your forces from low to high ground
+  - hexagram 33: retreat
+  - note this was intended for Renaissance era warfare, some aspects still apply today, albeit in a general sense.
+  - here, you are avoiding yielding a strong foothold to foreign invaders, while exploiting the unlikeliness that the enemy (who should know you less than you know yourself) will have planned first-order strategies in specifically response to you destroying your own defensive assets. in order for higher-order strategies to become relevant, then dependent events that satisfy the lower-order conditions must occur.
+  - the flip-side to this general truth about the applicability of higher-order strategies is that, if all your strategic thinking revolves around certain late midgame or endgame states, then you must hold certain the resolution of events during war such that these midgame or endgame states are preserved. that is, you must constantly tend to cultivating and nourishing the possibility for these aspects of endgame, so that they can be guaranteed to manifest, otherwise all your planning is for some future past. during the chaotic conditions of war, you have to mitigate the complexity with secrecy and shielded intent to guarantee the chain of events leads to the conditions where your endgame strategies are relevant. only by creating options of political or economic leverage over the enemy factions can you guarantee that, despite the chaos of war, you can always nudge the state of affairs to ensure the conditions of possibility so that your late-game strategies are still relevant.
+    - engineering (change is cheap in the beginning and expensive towards the end of any project)